 I did not become an English Lit professor, but my love of creative writing and analyzing the cultures that animate our world has never died.
 I have found immense joy in being a professor of history.
 My favorite histories and stories to tell are those of complicated women, particularly those who lived through the tumultuous social movements of the mid-twentieth century.
 I aim to write stories that allow us to be messy and flawed, fully HUMAN.
 In 2016, I earned the title associate professor, with tenure.
 And in fall 2019, I was promoted to full professor—joining the woefully small cadre of black women who have achieved this rank in our profession.

 Writer & Cultural Critic

-I write regularly for the Atlantic and have also written for the New York Times, ELLE.com, Aperture, the Root, The Feminist Wire, and NPR’s Cognoscenti.
+I have written for the New York Times, the Atlantic, ELLE, Aperture, the Root, The Feminist Wire, and NPR’s Cognoscenti, to name a few.
 I thrive on reading the daily news and tackling difficult public conversations with the full range of my expertise.